ThVariableYT/13-years/README.md

-Here is a `README.md` tailored for your repository.
-It incorporates the features visible in your commit history and project structure, and is formatted in standard Markdown to look great on GitHub.

 # 13 Years: A Friendship Appreciation Website

 A commemorative, interactive website crafted to celebrate a remarkable 13-year friendship with Heet.
 Designed to be a visual masterpiece, this project serves as a digital scrapbook and an interactive memory lane, honoring over a decade of shared experiences.